Call (201) 781-8812

 (Brain Res.
 2009)

-What Is The Role Of Nucleus Accumbens In The Brains Response To Addiction?
+What Is The Role Of Nucleus Accumbens In The Brain Response To Addiction?

 The Nucleus Accumbens plays a central role in the brain’s reward circuitry.
 Situated in the basal forebrain, this region acts as a key intersection for neurotransmitters like dopamine, which are essential for experiencing pleasure and reinforcing behaviors.
 In the context of addiction, substances or addictive behaviors stimulate the release of an unnaturally high amount of dopamine in the Nucleus Accumbens.
 This creates a sensation of intense pleasure or a “high,” which the brain then remembers and seeks to replicate.